MIDDLE OWYHEE RIVER

 We break down the Owyhee into three sections: Upper Owyhee, Middle Owyhee, and Lower Owyhee.

 The Middle Owyhee

-The Middle Owyhee is the Three Forks access to Rome, an impressive 48-mile section.
+The Middle Owyhee is from Crutchers Crossing access to Rome, an impressive and wild section!
 This section has more water, which makes for bigger waves and holes, than the upper section.
 This can be some of the most exciting wilderness rafting in Oregon!
 Rapids like Ledge and Halfmile are exciting highlights in this section.
 Widowmaker rapid is a challenging class V obstacle in this canyon.
 Depending on water levels guides may line boats or run them through without passengers.
 In addition to all the whitewater, there is also great hiking to extraordinary vistas, Native American petroglyphs and great side canyons to explore.
 A great run through Ledge or the afternoon song of the canyon wren on a quiet bench can be a highlight of the day.
 Looking out over miles of open country really gives you a feeling for what one guest called the “awesome vastness” of this country.
 Bring an adventurous spirit and be ready for a great time!

 2017 SCHEDULES AND PRICES

 7 – Day Trip ~ $2054.00*

 Other dates available upon request.
 Call for details.